icopy-site/awesome-cn/docs/awesome/awesome-vue.md

 ##### Video Manipulation

-- [vue-playlist](https://github.com/MishaPetrov/vue-playlist)  - 一个轻量级的 vue (2.0) 组件，没有依赖项，提供真正无缝的 html5 视频播放. 使用 vanilla JS 完成的无缝视频播放的唯一可行解决方案. 它需要一系列视频并将它们拼接成一个视频.
+- [vue-playlist](https://github.com/MishaPetrov/vue-playlist) - A lightweight vue (2.0) component with no dependencies that offers truly seamless html5 video playback.
+The one and only working solution for seamless video play done with vanilla JS.
+It takes an array of videos and stitches them together into a single video.

 ##### File Upload